CjHare/SiegeGuard/README.md

 #### Solidity
-Written with `0.8.3` version of the [Solidity programming language](https://docs.soliditylang.org/en/v0.8.3/)
+Written with `0.8.3` version of the [Solidity programming language](https://docs.soliditylang.org/en/v0.8.3/) (most recent version at the time).

 Besides the hand-rolled typed bindings, that were tested with unit and integration tests on locally deployed contract (on a private network), the Solidity was checked locally using [Slither](https://github.com/crytic/slither)

+Initially, I chose to use solc over leading frameworks like Hardhat or Truffle because of the low number of contracts involved.
+Additionally, based on prior experience, I had grievances with Truffle's opinionated approach and lacked confidence in Hardhat beyond running a test node.

 #### Docker
 Initial AWS deployment was of Docker containers, with the intention being to migrate to Kubernetes for production scalability.